chetanxpatil/livnium.core/core-o/plan.md

 - That's already huge

 **The Advantage:**
-- You have: geometric substrate (Core-O) + law extractor + clear plan
+- You have: geometric substrate (Core-O) + law extractor + unified architecture
 - Most people have only one of the three
-- Now implement and let your universe teach you its laws
+- Now implement `HamiltonianSolver` and let your universe teach you its laws

 **This is how you make the universe behave like the real one.**